July 19, 1908 – Lupe Vélez

 Makeup artists on the Tarzan movies had to cover the bite marks and scratches she inflicted on Weissmuller.
 Unsurprisingly, this mutually abusive relationship could not last, with Vélez disparaging Weissmuller as a “furniture-breaking caveman”.

-Vélez’s image was that of a wild, highly sexualized woman who spoke her mind and was not considered a “lady”, while fellow Mexican actor Dolores del Río projected herself as sensual, but classy and restrained, with aristocratic roots.
+Vélez’s image was that of a wild, highly sexualized woman who spoke her mind and was not considered a “lady”, while fellow Mexican actor Dolores del Río projected herself as classy and restrained, with aristocratic roots.
 Vélez hated del Río, and called her “bird of bad omen”.
 Del Río was terrified to meet her in public places.
 Vélez hated Marlene Dietrich whom she suspected of having an affair with Cooper while filming Morocco in 1930.

 She had so many stormy relationships over the course of her career, including with Tom Mix, Charlie Chaplin, Clark Gable, and boxers Jack Johnson and Jack Dempsey.
 After her breakup with Cooper, Vélez had a fling with John Gilbert while Gilbert was separated from his third wife Ina Claire.
 In late 1941, she had an affair with writer Erich Maria Remarque, whose wife, actor Luise Rainer later wrote that Remarque told her “with the greatest of glee” that he found Vélez’s volatility hot.